 Parts of the trail are on private lands due to the generosity and permission of the land owner(s) so it is important to remain on the blazed footpath.
 Also, since some of it is farmland, dogs are not allowed.
 As you approach the farm the lane bends right passing among the farm buildings and shortly after bends left (blazes may be sparse) passing down the lane about 600 m and crosses over Martin Creek.
 Enjoy the barnyard odours (the scent is sometimes affectionately referred to as "corral number 5").
 The trail turns right, leaves the lane and follows the edge of fields and fences with Martin Creek visible on the right.
 This segment may be uneven (due to ploughing) and potentially muddy.
 At about 43.500080, -80.574500 the trail crosses a stream/ditch on a footbridge constructed and paid for by Avon Trail volunteers.
 Once over the bridge the trail swings right and proceeds to Martin Creek Road.
 Here the trail follows Martin Creek Road south to Benjamin Road and crosses it.
 Cross carefully as the road has lots of traffic.
 Once on the south side of Benjamin Road the trail follows the gravel shoulder (hikers face on-coming traffic) to the right (west) for about 500 m.
 If it is May to January, inclusive, at about 43.496112, -80.589023 the trail swings left (south), off the shoulder of Benjamin Road, and enters a private woodlot.
 Please follow the blazes through the woodlot and be careful to remain well away from the sap collection lines.
 About 420 m into the sugarbush the trail passes from Woolwich Township into the City of Waterloo.
 The trail continues for about another 200 m in the sugarbush.

 If you are using the GPS track provided below, this loop walk leaves the Avon Trail so you no longer follow blazes - follow the GPS track.
 Leaving the woodlot (temporarily) you enter a City of Waterloo Stormwater Management Area (43.492096, -80.589199).
 For a short distance you follow a paved path (service road) between two ponds heading in a southeasterly direction veering left (east) towards houses.
 At approximately 43.491652, -80.587965 you re-enter the sugarbush (Stamm Woodlot).
 Keeping in mind there are no blazes, the trail heads through the woodlot in a northeasterly direction for about 900 m.
 As a guide, you should see housing on the right most of the time and exit the woodlot at Sandbanks Crescent (43.495563, -80.579873).
-Use the map and/or GPS track to proceed to the Trans Canada Trail and follow it through Benjamin Park back to Apple Grove Road via Weber Street North.
+Use the map and/or GPS track to proceed to the Great Trail (formerly known as the Trans Canada Trail) and follow it through Benjamin Park back to Apple Grove Road via Weber Street North.
 The City of Waterloo has its trails well marked with blue coloured signs.
 [Benjamin Park starts at about 43.497905, -80.568272 and ends at about 43.503957, -80.555097.]

 Google Map of GPS Track